Family Guy Logo

 In 1998, a seven-minute pilot episode was released, for which a trial logo was created.
 It was made with chunky, slightly untidy, multicolored, animated letters.

-The “rainbow” in the emblem speaks of the different ages of the characters, diverse emotions, interests, and situations in the cartoon.
+The “rainbow” in the emblem symbolizes the characters’ different ages, emotions, interests, and situations in the cartoon.
 The series’ participants also wear brightly colored clothes.

-The symbols have a black shadow, hinting at the bright sun illuminating the universe of the characters.
-This technique also points to the black humor hidden in the plots.
+The symbols have a black shadow, hinting at the bright sun that illuminates the characters’ universe.
+This technique also highlights the black humor in the plots.

 The quotation marks in the title demonstrated parody.
 The sitcom lampoons the shortcomings of American culture and family relationships.